 Apps for parents to monitor social media face the challenge of balancing safety with privacy.
 The best parental monitoring app uses AI to flag concerning content without parents reading every message.
 Look for keyword alerts, sentiment analysis identifying depression or anxiety, and image scanning for inappropriate photos.

 The best app to monitor child's text messages should cover SMS, popular messaging apps, and social platforms.
-However, consider age-appropriate privacy – detailed monitoring suitable for 10-year-olds may damage trust with teenagers.
+However, consider age-appropriate privacy.
+Detailed monitoring suitable for 10-year-olds may damage trust with teenagers.
 The best monitoring app for parents adapts monitoring levels to developmental stages.
 Understanding built-in social media parental controls can supplement third-party apps.

 For primary school-age kids, prioritise apps for kids phones emphasising content filtering and time limits over invasive monitoring.
 Kidslox offers simple cross-platform screen time management, whilst Norton Family provides excellent free web filtering for budget-conscious families.